Tokyo Xtreme Racer (Dreamcast)

 If all that weren't enough, here's one more thing that'll irritate you: there's only one track.
 Two if you count the reverse side as a different track.
 It just seems... rushed.
 The entire title feels that way, like the developers wanted it out as soon as possible, making it one of the first few titles for the Dreamcast, so they'll get more sales from it.
 Really, the only thing Tokyo Xtreme Racer had going for it back when it came out was its graphics, which some people thought looked really nice.
 Though, the only graphical highlights are the main racing cars themselves, everything else looks blandtastic.
 Half of the time, you'll constantly be seeing gray textures, and the other half, thanks to the night time setting you'll see a lot of darkness.
 On a system home to better racers like Metropolis Street Racer, Test Drive Le Mans, and even Sega Rally 2, Tokyo Xtreme Racer is easily forgettable.

-If you enjoyed this Tokyo Xtreme Racer review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Tokyo Xtreme Racer review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!